dbmi-bgm/cgap-pipeline/docs/wgs-step-filtering.rst

 A single, annotated VCF file is an input.
 The annotation should include annotation of VEP, ClinVar and SpliceAI.

-This step also requires a panel of unrelated samples in the .big format.
+This step can optionally take in a panel of unrelated samples in the .big format for blacklisting variants with reads appearing in unrelated samples, but this option is not used for the current pipeline.

 Steps